 - a) Always use dry wood.
 It should have stayed for one year in a dry place. - b) Never overload your stove.
 Should it heat more than usual, shut lateral controls, to reduce the intensity of the fire. - c) Do not hesitate to keep in touch with your dealer.
 Ask for his advice.
-Should be not know the answer to your problem, he will take all steps necessary for you to a satisfactory reply.
+Should he not know the answer to your problem, he will take all steps necessary for you to a satisfactory reply.

-CREOSOTE - FORMATION AND NEED FOR REMOVAL
+CREOSOTE - FORMATION END NEED FOR REMOVAL

-When wood is burned slowly, it produces tar and other organic vapors that, when combined, form a substance know as creosote.
+When wood is burned slowly, it produces tar and other organic vapors that, when combined, from a substance known as creosote.

-Creosote vapors condense in a chimney at a relatively low temperature.
-As a result, creosote deposits accumulate inside chimney.
+Creosote vapors condence in a chimney at a relatively low temperature.
+As a result, creosote deposits accumulate inside the chimney.
 When ignited, they create an extremely hot fire.
 The chimney must be inspected at least twice a year during the heating season to check for creosote build-up.